ludanin/polish_challenge_go/README.md

 # Goals

+  - Test if the server can run simultaneously with a ReactJS dev-server

+  - Test if the server serves static files from a ReactJS production build

 # Completed Goals

   - Create from 5 to 15 random "people" to walk on the map.
 To make our